Skip to content

 You can also obtain the derivative of melt fraction versus temperature with (useful to compute latent heat effects):

-compute_dϕdT!(ϕ::AbstractArray{<:AbstractFloat}, Phases::AbstractArray{<:Integer}, P::AbstractArray{<:AbstractFloat},T::AbstractArray{<:AbstractFloat}, MatParam::AbstractArray{<:AbstractMaterialParamsStruct})
+compute_dϕdT!::AbstractArray{<:AbstractFloat}, Phases::AbstractArray{<:Integer}, P::AbstractArray{<:AbstractFloat},T::AbstractArray{<:AbstractFloat}, MatParam::AbstractArray{<:AbstractMaterialParamsStruct})

-Computates the derivative of melt fraction ϕ versus temperature T, ${\partial \phi} \over {\partial T}$ for the whole domain and all phases, in case an array with phase properties MatParam is provided, along with P and T arrays.
+Computes the derivative of melt fraction ϕ versus temperature T, \frac{\partial \phi}{\partial T} for the whole domain and all phases, in case an array with phase properties MatParam is provided, along with P and T arrays.
 This is employed, for example, in computing latent heat terms in an implicit manner.

 source